 Accessories and gift cards also have a turnaround time of five business days.
 E-gift cards arrive within an hour of ordering.
 Contact lenses will arrive within 5-7 business days unless you’ve ordered certain specialty lenses.

-Expedited shipping (available for $20 during checkout) typically cuts the turnaround time in half.
+Expedited shipping (available for $25 plus tax during checkout) typically cuts the turnaround time in half.
 For more information on shipping and turnaround times, visit Warby Parker’s FAQ page.

 Overall, Warby Parker is a great place to shop online for affordable prescription glasses and sunglasses.